bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 `boolean`.
 Optional.

 When enabled, the task reports a pipeline run failure if the test case match strategy does not match any automated tests to Test Cases in the Test Plan.
-Defaults to false.
+Defaults to true.

 ### `dryRun` - Dry Run